I had unprotected oral sex. Should I get tested?

 STIs can also be transmitted through sexual activities like oral sex and sharing toys.
 You can also get some STIs, like HPV and Herpes, through simple skin-to-skin contact.

 While STIs may be called “sexually transmitted infections”, this is only because sex is their main route of transmission.
-The viruses, bacteria, and parasites that cause these infections don’t discriminate, and if they can spread without sex, they will.

 That’s why you can get some infections, like HIV and Hepatitis B, through sharing needles for drug use and blood transfusions.